lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

             - d: if set, enables the debug mode, in which all log levels messages are displayed
             - n: if set, doesn't update the **lpi file** when the **planetDefinition** parameter is defined
             - f: if set, forces the reimporting of the planet, even if it's already in your app
+            - l: local, if set create symlinks to the local universe (when available) instead of copying the planet dir.
+This can save a lot of time.
       - aliases:
           - import